 Our ambition is to be a responsible social participant within the Property development segment, where we have an environmental ambition for all new projects.
 Including a project-specific environmental plan with an indication of the minimum standard and opportunities, which are linked to the individual project's life cycle.
-Especially for self-developed projects, the impact is great from the early phase.
+This includes among other things solution for energy efficient buildings, choice of materials and re-use of materials or ground to reduce waste handling and interaction with the surroundings.